3mo-esolutions/model/docs/library/PageComponent.md

 Page components have 3 differences to a regular component.

 ### 1. Root Element
 It must contain a `mo-page` element in its root.
-It has relevant properties for a page such as `header` and `fullHeight`
+It has relevant properties for a page such as `heading` and `fullHeight`

 ### 2. Routing and Parameters
 It accepts routes to make the page accessible through an URL, and URL parameters can be intercepted.